effektz/paranoid42/README.md

 # Paranoid42

-[paranoid2](https://github.com/anjlab/paranoid2) ideas (and code) adapted for rails 4.2
+Retain soft-deleting functionality without losing AdequateRecord's speed improvements.
+A fork of [paranoid2](https://github.com/anjlab/paranoid2).

-Rails 4.2 introduced adequate record, but in order to take advantage of the improvements, default_scope can't be used.
-Paranoid42 removes the default scope from Paranoid2.
-This means you have to be explicit about telling your app not to return deleted records.

-Paranoid42 removes the default scope and adds a new `not_deleted` method to your paranoid classes.
+Rails 4.2 introduced adequate record, but in order to take advantage of the improvements, default_scope can't be used ([Release Notes](http://edgeguides.rubyonrails.org/4_2_release_notes.html)).
+Paranoid42 removes the default scope, and adds a new `not_deleted` method to your paranoid classes ([Benchmarks](https://gist.github.com/effektz/f18e1be522a328a981b9)).

 So this: